 Keep tabs on your elderly parent’s mail to see whether or not they have a lot of unpaid bills or notices as it could be a warning sign they are a victim of financial abuse.

 If you suspect your sibling is taking advantage of your elderly parent, here are some steps you should consider to address the issue.

 This is one of the best ways to begin helping your aging parent.

-If you believe your parent is a victim of financial abuse from your sibling, this is one of the very first steps you should take.
+If you believe your parent is a victim of financial abuse from your sibling, this is one of the first steps you should take.
 That way, you will be able to supply them with all of the information you were able to gather.
-Doing this will give you the ability to put it into the hands of professionals who will be able to sniff out the abuse.
+Doing this will allow you to put it into the hands of professionals who can sniff out the abuse.

 2. Contact The Local Police

-If you suspect that your sibling is financially abusing your parent, consider contacting the local authorities.
+If you suspect your sibling is financially abusing your parent, consider contacting the local authorities.

 Gather as much evidence as possible to give them something to work with.
 Supply them with the name(s) of the suspected abusers, what activity you found suspicious, and anything else that you can gather than would help them with the investigation.

 Speak with the parent who you suspect is being taken advantage of.
 This way, you can ask them whether or not they are aware of anything your sibling may have done to take advantage of them.